haqqeez/DLC/README.md

 This script works by:

 1. Looking for all "BehavCam_0" folders in subdirectories within the specified root directory
-2. copying the necessary slurm scripts, python, and config files to run DLC
+2. copying the necessary slurm scripts, python scripts, (also renaming DUMMY VARIABLES (in caps) in the scripts) to run DLC
 3. using sbatch to submit a job for each slurm script, which will be submitted inside the "BehavCam_0" folder for that session.

 This script will not work if: